Yrrrrrf/some-asm/README.md

 This project is licensed under the [MIT License](./LICENSE).

-But it also uses [PyQt6](https://www.riverbankcomputing.com/software/pyqt/) and [OpenCV](https://opencv.org/) which have their own licenses.
+But it also uses [PyQt6](https://www.riverbankcomputing.com/software/pyqt/) which have their own license.
 - [PyQt6 License](https://www.riverbankcomputing.com/static/Docs/PyQt6/introduction.html#license) (GPLv3 License)

 ## Attributions